Skip to main content

 └─vdb16 259:1 0 913M 0 part

-Use the file -s command to identify the file system type.
-Below are examples of two common file system types:
+Use the file -s command to determine the file system type.
+Below are sample results for two different file systems:

 Check file system type